7-8:30 p.m., Thursday May 28, Campus Ministry Large Conference Room

 Join us as we continue a Quarter-long Study of the Book of Acts.
 Bibles and snacks provided!
 All are welcome.
 For more information contact Rev. Laura Brekke or Hope Titus.

 Wednesdays during weeks 1-10, 5:15-6:10 p.m., Multifaith Sanctuary, St. Joseph Hall

 Take a moment to meditate with others and learn about Zen sitting meditation.
 No experience is required.
 Come when you can; leave when you must.

 Washington to Washington Program Application

-The Washington to Washington program is a year-long experience that will invite you to explore themes of justice through ongoing accompaniment with mothers of the Greater Washington Neighborhood of San Jose.
-An integral part of the program is the Ignatian Family Teach-In for Justice in Washington, DC (November 7-9).
+The Washington to Washington program is an experience that allows you to work for justice with a small group of SCU students in a local community.
+An integral part of the program is the Ignatian Family Teach-In for Justice in Washington, DC (November 7-9), the largest annual gathering of young adults from Jesuit institutions.
 More details can be found on the application, linked above.
-For more information, please contact Matt Smith.
+For more information or questions, please contact Matt Smith.